NehaRG-QPI/embryo_ls_glim/README.md

 MATLAB app can automatically run this prediction and max-voting and show the results graphically as explained in the Supplementary information of [1].

 **MATLAB APPLICATION:**
+The installation instructions are provided in the readme files inside each subfolder.
 The operating instructions are provided in the Supplementary information of [1].
 Example data for panels Segment and Analyze are embryo_ls_glim-main /example_data/healthy (or sick).
 Example data for Analyze on few slices is embryo_ls_glim-main /example_data/sparse_prediction.
 This app will only need NPM predictions and IBM z-slice predictions from outside the MATLAB environment and can do the rest of the processing itself.